Welding Training & Certification Resources

 Watch to find out how to prepare for Welding Training & Certification at your shop.

-In addition to the course-required items, here are some common items to have ready:
+In addition to the course‑required items, have these common items ready:

 - Government‑issued photo ID